WebRef.eu - Internet Marketing and Online Business Resources

 Gather feedback.
 Monitor analytics.

 PLEASE NOTE We have not finished writing the full UX Process yet, it's on the long To Do list.
-In the meantime, take a look at the UX Design Principles below, or perhaps purchase one of the UX books from the Amazon ads displayed.
+In the meantime, take a look at the UX Design Principles below.

 UX Design Goals